userver-framework/userver/scripts/docs/en/userver/intro.md

 This can lead to a huge performance drops and increased latencies.

-For the reasons described above, the use of synchronization primitives or IO operations of the C++ standard library and libc in the context of coroutine should be avoided.
-The same goes for all functions and classes that use such synchronization primitives.
+For the reasons described above, the use of synchronization primitives or IO operations of the C++ standard library and libc in the
+@ref scripts/docs/en/userver/task_processors_guide.md "main task processor" **should be avoided** in high-load applications.
+The same goes for all functions and classes that use blocking IO operations or synchronization primitives.

 **⚠️🐙❗ Instead of the standard primitives, you need to use the primitives from the userver:**